 FINRA reports an arbitration claim/complaint was filed alleging sales practice violations against James Goodland.
 The claim alleged misrepresentation, suitability, and failure to supervise (Tenants in Common).
 The claim was settled for $250,000.
 James Goodland contributed $7,000 of the settlement.

 If you lost any money on investments with James Goodland, you may be able to recover your losses from Cambridge Investment Research, Inc. NFP Advisor Services, LLC and/or Spire Securities, LLC.
 This is because Cambridge Investment Research, Inc. NFP Advisor Services, LLC and Spire Securities, LLC had a duty to supervise James Goodland.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on any investments with James Goodland and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: James David Goodland, Cambridge Investment Research, James Goodland, SEC, Fraud, Attorney, Broker, Brokerage, Firm, Brokerage Firm, Invest, Lawyer, Securities Lawyer, Goodman and Nekvasil, Nekvasil, Goodman, Investor, Investment, Financial, Financial Services, SecuritiesBack to Blogs